-Q: I am 57 years old.
-Apparently you can get a lump sum of super before 60 if you have permanently retired.
+Q: I am 58 years old.
+Apparently, you can get a lump sum of super before 60 if you have permanently retired.
 Can you still later look for work again?
 How do you prove you have permanently retired?

-A: The question that you ask is in the top 10 questions that we receive at SuperGuide.
+A: The question that you ask is a popular question, and we receive many queries on this topic.
 The term ‘retirement’ and what that means for accessing superannuation can mean many different things.

 The short answer to your question is: generally yes, you can return to work after retiring, but at the time of retiring, the intention to retire must have been genuine.
 I explain this in more detail later in the response.

 In the olden days, most women ‘retired’ when they married and men retired only when they turned 65.
 Indeed, until the 1980s, women could access their super benefits when they left work to have children because the presumption was that these women would never return to the workforce.

 The world had changed a lot since then, and the concept of ‘retirement’ is now more fluid.
 Confusion over when someone is considered ‘retired’ has prompted dozens of questions from readers about retirement age, superannuation access and returning to work after retiring.
 In this article, I answer the following three questions:

 - Can I retire at any age?